yetanotherchris/Choco-chromedriver/README.md

 ### Updating

-The page https://chromedriver.storage.googleapis.com/LATEST_RELEASE is watched via https://www.followthatpage.com/.
+The page http://chromedriver.chromium.org/ is watched via https://www.followthatpage.com/.

-When a new version is released, `CHROMEDRIVER_VERSION_NUMBER: 2.xxx` inside `appveyor.yml` is updated.
+When a new version is released, `Latest stable release: ChromeDriver xx.xxx` inside `appveyor.yml` is updated.